twistlock/sample-code/README.md

 # Prisma Cloud Compute sample code

-This repository contains some of the scripts and examples we've done that we think someone out there might be interested in.
+This repository contains some of the scripts and examples we have created that someone out there might be interested in.
 Please feel free to use and contribute.
-We'd love your feedback.
+We would love your feedback.

-All code in this repository is provided without support or warranty from Palo Alto Networks.
-Review code from this repository prior to use in your environment.
+### Support Policy
+The content (scripts, templates, etc.) in this repository is available "as is," and should be seen as community-supported; however, Palo Alto Networks will continue contributing whenever possible.
+Palo Alto Networks does not provide technical support or help with using or troubleshooting the content through normal support channels.
+We encourage you to open GitHub [issues](https://github.com/twistlock/sample-code/issues) and [pull requests](https://github.com/twistlock/sample-code/pulls) to track bugs and feature requests related to the content provided here.